jainaangi/100-days-coding-challenge/README.md

 Problem Statement:For two strings A and B, we define the similarity of the strings to be the length of the longest prefix common to both strings.

+📌 Day 8:Nth Term

+Problem Statement:There is a series,s , where the next term is the sum of pervious three terms.
+Given the first three terms of the series,a , b, and c respectively, you have to output the nth term of the series using recursion